chripiermarini/Physics_informed_machine_learning/README.md

 ```
 python3 run.py
 ```
-You may modify the settings in the top lines of `run.py` to run experiments for specific problems or algorithms.
+You may modify the settings in the top lines of `run.py` to run experiments for a specific problem, an algorithm, or a learning rate.